PraetBen/ufd_prime_generators/Articles/Unique_Factorization_Domains.md

 with C = 1, 2, 3, 5, 11, 17, 41

 ## Some final thoughts

-Note; they have ‘class number 1’.
-Question that remains is what with other functions with class number 1?
+The previous polynomials are derived from domains with 'Class number 1', as unique factorization holds.
+I wonder what other functions could be useful to find/generate prime numbers?
+The sieve works for 2x²+29 for example, as I managed to make one work with some additional modifications.

-I know that the sieve works for 2x²+29 for example, because I already made that one work
+For now, only trial division and the sieve of Eratosthenes was extended to these polynomials.
+Which other methods, now used on regular integers, could we apply on those polynomials to generate prime numbers?

 Ben Praet

 21/08/2021